steve4744/LaunchPlate/README.md

 LaunchPlate can be used as a fun addition to a lobby/hub or even as an extension to a parkour course.

 Starting with version 2.0 of LaunchPlate, the plugin will only run on Minecraft versions 1.13 and later.
-Version 1.7 of LaunchPlate is the final release to support all Minecraft versions from 1.8 through to 1.12.2.
+For older versions of Minecraft (1.8 through to 1.12.2), download version 1.7 of LaunchPlate from Spigot.

 ## Download